practicalli/clojure/reference/jvm/common-options.md

 `-XX:MinHeapFreeRatio` – minimum percentage of heap free after GC to avoid expansion

 > VisualVM or JConsole can monitor the heap usage

+### Container Environments

+`-XX:InitialRAMPercentage` and `-XX:MaxRAMPercentage` options should be used to set relative limits to the resources available from the host.

+Setting specific heap sizes with `-Xms` and `-Xmx` is strongly discouraged in Container environments, as resources available to the container from the host could change between deployments (e.g. a change in operational configuration in Kubernettes, etc.)

 ## Stack traces